Amithabh-A/112101004-CS3140/README.md

+112101004
+Amithabh A

 # Abstract Syntax Tree generator

-* An AST Generator which takes program statements in c like language and generates Abstract Syntax Tree of the input language
+- An AST Generator which takes program statements in c like language and generates Abstract Syntax Tree of the input language
-* Used `lex`, `yacc` and `c++` for parsing and generating AST.
+- Used `lex`, `yacc` and `c++` for parsing and generating AST.

 # How to run

-* Go to compiler directory
+- Go to compiler directory
   ```
   cd compiler
   ```
-* To generate compiler, run
+- To generate compiler, run
   ```
   make
   ```
-* Now, the compiler is generated in `bin/compiler`.
+- Now, the compiler is generated in `bin/compiler`.
   To run compiler.
   ```
   make run